-The IBM Online Library: z/VM Collection on DVD, SK5T-7054, includes BookManager bookshelves and PDF libraries for z/VM and current IBM licensed programs that run on z/VM.
-One copy the DVD is supplied with z/VM (at no additional cost).
+The IBM Online Library: z/VM Collection, SK5T-7054, includes BookManager bookshelves and PDF libraries for z/VM and current IBM licensed programs that run on z/VM.

 - 1. Only unlicensed publications are included. - 2.
-Some licensed programs might not have PDF libraries; some publications might not have PDF versions. - 3.
+Some programs might not have PDF libraries; some publications might not have PDF versions.

 The DVD also includes the following programs: